 Brindleyplace Film Festival

-The films with the most votes will be shown during the Film Festival, as well as any additional films that receive multiple nominations, to see the complete shortlist and vote for your favourite film visit: brindleyplace.com/2017/05/brindleyplace-film-festival-voting/
+The films with the most votes will be shown during the Film Festival, to see the complete shortlist and vote for your favourite film visit: brindleyplace.com/event/brindleyplace-film-festival-2018/

 A vibrant museum in the heart of the city with over 40 galleries.Read More